 Travel Smart for general advice for all travellers.

 Entry and exit

-Italy is party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Italy without a visa in some circumstances.
-See our travel bulletin on the
+Italy is part of the Schengen area, along with a number of other European countries, which allows you to enter without a visa in some circumstances.
+More information:

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest